 Anna Stewart Memorial Project

 The Anna Stewart Memorial Project (ASMP) is held annually over a two week period.
-In 2018 the project will be run over two weeks from 28 May to 1 June 2018 and 27 August to 31 August 2018. (week 5 in term 2 and week 6 in term 3).
+In 2019 the project will be run over two weeks from 29 April to 3 May 2019 (week 1, term 2) and a further two days on 13 and 14 June 2019 (week 7, term 2).

 This training program is designed specifically to give women an insight into how unions operate and ways that women can be more active and get involved in their union.